Am I Heading for a Bad Marriage? My Spouse Is So Annoying

 What could Carl do differently to end his bad marriage blues?

-Tone of voice matters as well.
+The tone of voice matters as well.
 Irritation and anger invite defensiveness.
-Sarcasm is especially risky because it usually conveys contempt.
-A good-humored comment by contrast is most likely to slide gracefully into your partner's data base.
+Sarcasm is especially risky, because it usually conveys contempt.
+A good-humored comment, by contrast, is most likely to slide gracefully into your partner's database.

 In sum, how can you prevent slippage into a bad marriage?